jojo61/vdr-plugin-softhdcuvid/README.md

     Resolution setting.
 There is as small black line between the halfs to remaind you that Scaler Test is activ.

-    Then you should set the Monitor Colorspace to "sRGB".
+    Then you should set the Monitor Type to "sRGB".
 This guarantees you the best colors on your screen.
     At the moment all calculations internaly are done in RGB space and all cards output also RGB.
+    If you use the softhddrm Version then you should set the Monitor Type to HD TV or UHD-HDR TV if you have connected one of those.

     If you are colorblind you could try to remedy this with the Colorblind Settings.
 Realy only needed in rare cases.